 Walk through Miniland USA for a visual and structural jaw-dropper: expansive miniaturised recreations of Washington D.C., New York, and San Francisco, as well as scenes from several of the Star Wars movies (including an enormous LEGO Death Star).
 While the focus here leans towards making the kids smile, there’s plenty to entertain bigger kids and grown-ups too: the park has more than 60 rides, shows, and attractions, including three rollercoasters, live shows by the LEGO Friends, and entertainment and meet-and-greets related to various LEGO incarnations, from Ninjago to The LEGO Movie and LEGO Batman.

-Your little ones may not yet own their first set of LEGO, but they’ll still be drawn into this fantasy world made from millions of miniature bricks.
-Gentler rides and play areas are revealed by a cuddly teddy bear on the park map.
-Kids can chug around on a pint-size choo-choo, “pilot” a plane six feet in the air or dig in the sand for dinosaur fossils.
-(Tip: Before you go, check out the handy Know Before You Go page on your smartphone browser.)
+Your little boy or girl may not yet own their first set of DUPLO bricks but they’ll still be drawn into this fantasy world made from millions of miniature bricks.
+Gentler rides and play areas are delineated by a cuddly teddy bear on the park map.
+Toddlers can chug around on a pint size choo choo, 'pilot' a plane two metres in the air or dig in the sand for dinosaur fossils.
+(Tip: before you get to Carlsbad check out the theme park's handy Know Before You Go page.)

-Much of the magic is in Miniland USA, where you’ll find to-scale LEGO replicas of iconic landmarks, including the Golden Gate Bridge in San Francisco, the Las Vegas Strip, and New York’s Central Park, where short attention spans will love searching for itty-bitty sunbathers or people practicing tai chi.
-That’s if you can peel your little Wookie away from the Star Wars attraction next door, where scenes from the films and cartoon have been painstakingly recreated.
-What could be more mind-blowing than the attention to detail here?
-The amount of bricks to make it all happen: more than 32 million!
+Much of the magic happens in Miniland USA, where you’ll find to-scale LEGO replicas of iconic landmarks, including the Golden Gate Bridge in San Francisco, the Las Vegas Strip and New York’s Central Park, where short attention spans will love searching for itty-bitty sunbathers or people practicing tai chi.
+That’s if you can peel your tiny Wookie away from the Star Wars attraction next door, where scenes from the films and cartoon have been painstakingly recreated.
+What could be more mind blowing than the attention to detail here?
+The amount of bricks needed to make it all happen: more than 32 million.

 The name of the game at LEGOLAND California is discovery and wonder.
 Everywhere you look, there is a playful use of LEGO bricks and rides with mechanically-themed whimsy, whether it’s at Driving School, where kids learn the ways of the road in LEGO-esque mini-cars, or Safari Trek, where riders drive animal-striped Jeeps to wind around a world of life-size giraffes, elephants, and tigers (all made of—you guessed it—LEGO bricks).
 At Fairy Tale Brook, climb aboard a whimsical boat shaped like a giant leaf to float past recreated scenes from classic stories such as The Three Little Pigs (whose brick house is made of, yes, plastic bricks).